Alfred Hitchcock: Henley's

 Hitchcock was too young to enlist when the First World War started in July 1914, and when he reached the required age of 18 in 1917, he received a C3 classification ("free from serious organic disease, able to stand service conditions in garrisons at home ... only suitable for sedentary work").
-He joined a cadet regiment of the Royal Engineers and took part in theoretical briefings, weekend drills, and exercises.
+He joined a cadet regiment of the Royal Engineers and took part in theoretical briefings, weekend drills and exercises.
 John Russell Taylor wrote that, in one session of practical exercises in Hyde Park, Hitchcock was required to wear puttees.
 He could never master wrapping them around his legs, and they repeatedly fell down around his ankles.

 After the war, Hitchcock took an interest in creative writing.
 In June 1919, he became a founding editor and business manager of Henley's in-house publication, The Henley Telegraph (sixpence a copy), to which he submitted several short stories.
 Henley's promoted him to the advertising department, where he wrote copy and drew graphics for electric cable advertisements.
 He enjoyed the job and would stay late at the office to examine the proofs; he told Truffaut that this was his "first step toward cinema".
-He enjoyed watching films, especially American cinema, and from the age of 16 read the trade papers; he watched Charlie Chaplin, D. W. Griffith and Buster Keaton, and particularly liked Fritz Lang's Der müde Tod (1921).
+He enjoyed watching films, especially American cinema, and from the age of 16 read the trade papers; he watched Charlie Chaplin, D. W. Griffith and Buster Keaton, and particularly liked Fritz Lang's Der müde Tod (released in Britain in 1921 as Destiny).

 Inter-war career: 1919–1939

-Famous Players-Lasky
+Famous Players–Lasky

-While still at Henley's, he read in a trade paper that Famous Players-Lasky, the production arm of Paramount Pictures, was opening a studio in London.
+While still at Henley's, he read in a trade paper that Famous Players–Lasky, the production arm of Paramount Pictures, was opening a studio in London.
 They were planning to film The Sorrows of Satan by Marie Corelli, so he produced some drawings for the title cards and sent his work to the studio.
 They hired him, and in 1919 he began working for Islington Studios in Poole Street, Hoxton, as a title-card designer.